Tip # 5: Boost your metabolism program

 Welcome to the next tip in the Boost Your Metabolism program!

 To help with weight loss and/or avoid weight gain, this self-paced program gradually adds healthy habits to your lifestyle.
-These are lifestyle skills or tools, to help your body operate at a faster pace.
+These are lifestyle skills or tools, that may help your body operate at a faster pace.
 They can assist in increasing your metabolic rate – or how efficiently your body utilizes the food you eat.

 Incidentally, it’s best to do them in order (because I may refer back to past tips), so if you are visiting for the first time, please begin with week 1 here: Tip #1